AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/staging-and-production.md

 ## Check the code base

-Verify your code base correctly deployed to Staging and Production environments.
+Verify that your code base correctly deployed to Staging and Production environments.
 The environments should have identical code bases.

 ## Verify configuration settings